ad3ller/fastadjust/README.md

 ## Install

 `fastadjust` includes tools for converting SIMION potential arrays (PA files) to HDF5 data.
-It makes use of the SIMION 8.1 python API, for which you'll also need a python 2.7 environment.
-To create a new environment using anaconda, see https://conda.io/docs/user-guide/tasks/manage-python.html
+It makes use of the SIMION 8.1 python API.

 Clone the source,